slwulf/baba-is-you/README.md

 - debug pushable objects
   - when pushing a chain, player steps between first and second items and ends up pushing second
   - see Game#determineLegalMoves
-- debug player movement
-  - when player steps on a non-movable icon, the icon disappears
 - add key binding interface to game object (like renderer)

 ## Game Objects